Godsmith/trainfinity3/README.md

 ## TODO

+- Select an industry to show what it is adding and producing
+- Select a train to show destinations
 - Remove the need of so many different groups, like resource_exchangers etc
 - costs are very harsh, money runs out quickly and rail etc is